niolabs/docs/docs/cli/new.md

 nio new my_project --ssl
 ```

 creates a new folder in your current directory named `my_project`.
-Follow the prompts to configure instance encryption allowing you to enable secure authentication for your new instance.
+Follow the prompts to configure instance encryption enabling secure authentication for your new instance.

 ---